humanmade/altis-local-server/docs/nodejs.md

 }
 ```

-path refers to the relative path of the project's front-end code.
+`path` refers to the relative path of the project's front-end code.
+`version` refers to the version of Node.js to use

 This will make the application available at nodejs-my-project.altis.dev.